CouncilofLorien/counciloflorien.github.io/docs/cards/B/burat.md

 > Warrior/Ranger Troll
 >
 > {: .minion-character-text .black-text .p-2 }
 > > _**Unique.**_ Manifestation of "Bert".
 May not be included with a starting company.
 May be played on the same turn Tuma and/or Wuluag is played.
 Discard on a body check result of 8. +1 prowess against Dwarves.
 Tap Burat to untap Tuma or Wuluag if at the same site.
-If Tuma and/or Wuluag is in his company, Burat's mind is reduced by one.   <br><br>**Home Site:** Any non-Under-deeps Ruins & Lairs
+If Tuma and/or Wuluag is in his company, Burat's mind is reduced by one.
+> >
+> > {: .fs-3 .text-right }
+> > **Home Site:** Any non-Under-deeps Ruins & Lairs
 >
 > {: .minion-character-frame .p-1 .pr-2 }
 > > <div class="card-shield">【 5/8 】</div>